sm110101/carbon-trackl/README.md

 - Cache location defaults to `~/.carbontrack`.
 Override with `--cache-dir PATH` or env `CARBONTRACK_CACHE_DIR`.
 - Standardized schema: `country, year, sector, emissions_co2e, population, gdp`.
 For MVP, `sector="all"` from OWID aggregates.
 - The forecasting model is a simple Linear Regression baseline.
 It can be swapped later for XGBoost.
+- CodeCarbon is enabled by default.
+Each command run is tracked and a CSV log is written to `<cache_dir>/emissions/`.
+A brief summary (kg CO2e) is printed after the command completes.

 Uninstall